jefferyokpala/MySQL-Project-Bank-Customer-Churn/README.md

 ## Data Source

-This dataset was obatined on Kaggle, and it can be found here
+This dataset was obtained on Kaggle, and it can be found here

 ## Tools